inanitionnn/manga-helper/README.md

 ## Features

-- **Convert CBZ to PDF**: Easily convert CBZ files into PDF format for better accessibility and readability.
+- **Convert CBZ and CBR to PDF**: Easily convert CBZ files into PDF format for better accessibility.
 - **Compress PDF Files**: Reduce the size of PDF files while maintaining quality to save disk space.
 - **Create PDFs from Images**: Combine multiple images in a folder into a single PDF file.
 - **Combine Multiple PDFs**: Merge multiple PDF files from a folder into a single combined PDF.